Emma Rodrigues – The Yorkshire Rose Teaching Partnership Coordinator

 Prospective teachers wish to train with us because of our excellent track record of ensuring that our trainees are well looked after, guided through their training, supported in their development and because they are fully integrated into the life of our schools as a member of our staff.
 All of the past ASPIRE trainees have secured jobs at the end of their training, the vast majority of them in one of our four schools.
 We have a superb track record of developing inspirational teachers with strong values and emotional intelligence, where children are at the heart of everything they do.
 We make a difference to children’s lives.

-My role within the Yorkshire Rose Teaching Alliance is to provide support in ITT.
+My role within The Yorkshire Rose Teaching Partnership is to provide support in ITT.
 I help with recruitment and interview process.
 I also support trainees with coursework and getting resources.
 I ensure that trainees feel there is no question or problem too big to be answered and dealt with.
 From support for Professional Skills tests to guidance in UCAS.
 Whatever the need and whomever the trainee, I hope that I can offer support through a difficult year.

 Aashiya Shiliwala – Lead Mentor